meithan/AoC22/README.md

 **Day 8**: [Treetop Tree House](https://adventofcode.com/2022/day/8)<a name="day8"></a> - [my solution](https://github.com/meithan/AoC22/blob/main/day08)

-A problem solvable by brute force, in this case by directly computing visibility or "scenic score" for every single tree.
-If the grid is N by N, this requires N^2 * 2N = O(N^3) checks, so it's not very efficient.
+A problem solvable by brute force, in this case by independently computing visibility or "scenic score" for every single tree.
+If the grid is N by N, this requires N^2 * 2N = O(N^3) operations, so it's not very efficient.
 But the problem input is small enough that both parts take a couple hundred milliseconds in Python.

 ---